epics-containers/epics-containers.github.io/docs/user/tutorials/setup_k8s.rst

 A context is a combination of a cluster, namespace, and user.
 It tells kubectl which cluster and namespace to use when communicating with the Kubernetes API.

-Here we will create a namespace for our first test beamline bl45p.
-We are using this name because it is the name of the first ever Kubernetes beamline at DLS.
+Here we will create a namespace for our first test beamline bl46p.
+We are using this name because it is the name of the first test Kubernetes beamline at DLS.
 This just means I can use some of the following tutorials for both DLS and non-DLS users.